4. An illustrative application

 }//for

-// Start or resume the session
+// start or resume session

 session_start();